-I’ll never forget the advice of my twelfth grade World Issues teacher, Mr Dobson.
+I’ll never forget the advice of my twelfth grade World Issues teacher, Mr. Dobson.
 He gave me this advice back in the spring of 1999.
 I had just given a presentation to my World Issues class on the pending Y2K crisis.
 Each student had been given an independent study of relevance to the class and mine was on the then-called “millennium bug”.

-The new millennium was about 8 months away, and hype and fear was dying down.
+The new millennium was about 8 months away, and hype and fear were dying down.
 More and more people were preparing for the eventless transition into the new year, century, and millennium by this point in time.
 At least as far as I remember.

 Or something like that.

-I’m really hazy on the exact details, but I just remember those dates were way more important than January 1st, but most people didn’t know that at the time.
+I’m really hazy on the exact details, but I just remember those dates were actually way more important than January 1st, but most people didn’t know that at the time.